-Creating a new user and setting up access rights in MySQL
+Creating a user and managing access privileges in MySQL

 When working with a dedicated server or a VPS, one of the key tasks is organizing data storage and management.
 MySQL is a database management system that allows you to structure information efficiently and control user access.
 It is suitable for both small projects and larger-scale applications, providing security, reliability, and ease of use.